hawkeye17-warex/hnnp/docs/integration-guide.md

 Where:

-- `device_id_salt` is a per‑org secret stored only in Cloud.
+- `device_id_salt` is a per-org secret stored only in Cloud.

-This `device_id_base` identifies a “cryptographic device” without requiring onboarding.
+This `device_id_base` identifies a �cryptographic device� without requiring onboarding.

 ### 5.5 Registered vs unregistered devices